Why is my Partner Always Playing the Victim in Our Relationship?

 This image has an empty alt attribute; its file name is dear_sybersue__caricature01-2.png

-Private Dating Relationship Coaching With Sybersue – Please contact me @ https://www.calltheone.com/susan-mccord and message me there to set up a video call or voice call appointment within 24 hours.
+Private Dating Relationship Coaching With Sybersue – Please contact me at dearsybersue@gmail.com and message me there to set up a video or audio l appointment within 24 hours.
 Thank you!

 Susan McCord @ Dear Sybersue YouTubeDear Sybersue Facebook